carlrafting/stewpot/README.md

 ## Install

-This project is not currently available on npm, but you can install it as a npm package with github, like this:
+This project is not currently available on npm, but you can install it as a npm package from Github, like this:

 ```
-# from master branch
+# from main branch
-npm i carlrafting/stewpot/master
+npm i carlrafting/stewpot

 # a specific version (currently 0.0.0)
 npm i carlrafting/stewpot@0.0.0